Genocides' Silent Witnesses Project Statement

 Like the landscape that silently witnesses, so most of humanity is aware but unengaged in the effort to end genocide.
 We look without seeing.
 Through veils of our own making.

 I have taken every image in this ongoing project within witness distance of a specific site of modern day genocide.
 In contrast to the precise locations, the images are non-specific.
-Either by blurring the landscape, partially obscuring the view or otherwise creating abstract images of specific sites of genocides' atrocities, we remember that "that place" can be "any place."
+I explore representations of the “veiled view,” including manipulating the image in camera, employing mixed media (watercolor washes, acrylic and soil from sites of mass graves over photographic images), partially obscuring the view or otherwise creating abstract images.
+By moving away from the specifics of documentary, we remember that "that place" can be "any place."
 To that end, I choose not to identify each image by specific location, other than to say each picture is "witness" to a precise set of GPS-coordinates where an act of genocide was perpetrated.

 With each frame I shoot, I reflect on the ethics of seeing.
 I invite you to consider our personal and collective responsibility of bearing witness.

 After declaring "never again" we have collectively enabled the perpetrators of genocide over one dozen times since the end of World War Two.
 This ongoing project looks at the continuity of genocide and uses the landscape to metaphorically connect the post-World War Two genocides.
 In fact it is us as humans that are the real connective tissue between each occurrence of genocide across the world.